Linths/hueco-predicto/README.md

 2019-01-18: Change formatting of vmm/algs/DCTWPredictor.java
 2019-01-17: Change encoding of files in the vmm folder to UTF-8

 This code is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License ([GPL](http://www.gnu.org/copyleft/gpl.html)) for more details.
+See the GNU General Public License (<a href="http://www.gnu.org/copyleft/gpl.html">GPL</a>) for more details.
 ```

 ### Phoenix parser for spontaneous speech